nathanpc/Android-Scripts/build-cyanogenmod/README.md

 _This currently does not perform ALL the required setup steps, and thus should not be used as a replacement of the directions for setting up your build environment found on cyanogenmods wiki._

+How To
+-

+1. Change the two variables "BUILDDIR" and "BRANCH" inside the script to your preference.

+2. Run the script setup. `build-cm --setup`

+3. Run the script with your device(s) as argument(s) `build-cm epicmtd crespo4g`

+####Note.
+It is also possible to combine steps 2 and 3 ie.
+`build-cm --setup epicmtd`

 Disclaimer
 -

 This is an alpha release and should thus be treated as one!

-There may be errors, and there is a good chance this will not work in it current state.
+There will probably be errors, and there is a good chance this will not work in it's current state.

+Any builds you create, and anything you flash to your device, is YOUR responsability.

+The creator and contributors of this script take no responsability if something happens to your device as a result of flashing a rom or anything else that is built or created by this script.

+####Building ICS/CM9

+Building and flashing ICS/CM9 is not advised as most devices are only at the alpha stage in development.
+Any ICS/CM9 builds should be considered
+##!!!FLASH AT YOUR OWN RISK!!!